LinTrieu/go-code-standards-guidance/README.md

 ### Modules

-* We `MUST` organise our Go code in packages.
+* We `MUST` organize our Go code in packages.
 * We `MUST` name packages in lowercase convention e.g. ‘storedpaymentmethod’.
-* We `MUST` name packages in singular and avoid plural. e.g ‘paymentmethod’, not ‘paymentmethods’.
+* We `MUST` name packages in singular and avoid plural. e.g. ‘paymentmethod’, not ‘paymentmethods’.
 * We `MUST` name packages using short and representative names and  `MUST NOT` use meaningless, generic names such as`util`, `misc` or `common`.
 Other engineers should be able to identify the purpose of the package from its name.
 * We `SHOULD` name packages based on what it provides, not what it contains.
 * We `SHOULD` avoid package name collisions by using unique naming to differ from other internal packages or standard libraries.